oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do You File a Tort Claim in Oklahoma?

-Persons who have suffered an injury or property damage can file for a tort claim at the district court or the governor’s office (if the legal action is against the government).
+Persons who have suffered an injury or property damage may file for a tort claim at the district court or the governor’s office (if the legal action is against the government).
 Nevertheless, the district court hears the majority of tort cases varying from assault, defamation, medical malpractice, pedestrian accidents, and animal attacks.
-The suitor must include the description of the activities that caused the injuries and the participating parties in the claim.
-The clerk of the court will inform the petitioner of the filing fees, which vary from county to county.
+The petitioner is generally expected to include the description of the activities that caused the injuries and the participating parties in the claim.
+The clerk of the court typically informs the petitioner of the filing fees, which vary from county to county.
 Tort cases in Oklahoma follow the provisions of Title 76 of Oklahoma statutes.

 What Does a Tort Claim Contain in Oklahoma?

-For a tort claim to be legally applicable, these four elements must be present; duty, breach of duty, causation, and injury.
-A tort claim will also include:
+For a tort claim to be legally applicable, these four elements should be present; duty, breach of duty, causation, and injury.
+A tort claim may also include:

 • The petitioner’s full name, address, city of residence, phone number, and email